jdevfullstack-projects/StudentGradingSystem/README.md

 `roboticsGrade` will be mapped in the database column as `robotics_grade`.

-Now, you might not notice this when you have `clear-drop` setting because Spring Boot automatically solves the issue.
+Now, you might not notice this when you have `create-drop` setting in `spring.jpa.hibernate.ddl-auto` because
+Spring Boot automatically solves the issue.
+The `clear-drop` always create a fresh environment setup and solve conflicts between Java classes and MySQL.

 But when you want the persistent database record, you must set it to `none`.

 `application.properties`: